rocky-jaiswal/my_blogs/source/2013-11-04-angular_rails_2.markdown

 1. User enters a username and password and sends a login request to the server.
 2. Devise authenticates the user, and sends back a token and encrypted email.
 The token is also persisted on the server for the particular user.
 3. We store the returned token and encrypted email on the client side as well (lets say in localStorage / or just in memory using an Angular.js service).
-4. Subsequent requests from the client add the token ane encrypted email in the request header.
+4. Subsequent requests from the client add the token and encrypted email in the request header.
 5. On receiving a request, the server extracts and matches the token & the user and authenticates the request.
 6. When the user logs out, we delete the token from the client side and the server side.